SixArm/topics/topics/project-management-primer-conclusion/index.md

 * [Apache Software Foundation](https://apache.org)
 * [The Rust Foundation](https://foundation.rust-lang.org)

-Special thanks to [Pragmatic Bookshelf](https://pragprog.com) and [O'Reilly Media](https://oreilly.com) for excellent books that teach me so much.
+Special thanks to [Pragmatic Bookshelf](https://pragprog.com) and [O'Reilly Media](https://oreilly.com) for excellent books.

-Super-special thanks to all the project managers, project teams, and project stakeholders who have worked with me over so many years.
+Special thanks to all the project managers, teams, and stakeholders who have worked with me and taught me so much.